What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 - Overall driving safety

-Choosing the correct size ensures your lighting setup is effective, compliant, and practical.
+Choosing the correct size ensures your lighting setup within your broader 4WD gear Australia build is effective and compliant.

 Common Light Bar Sizes Used in Australia

-Light bars are typically available in the following sizes:
+Light bars are typically available in the following sizes within the 4×4 LED light bar Australia category:

 - 8–12 inch